A revisit to scalar dark matter with radiative corrections: Summary and outlook

 For the dark matter lighter than $m_W$, the inert doublet cannot be fully decoupled even if the other inert scalars are taken to be heavy.
-This non-decoupling effect induces sizable loop corrections in the observable quantities.
-On the other hand, the $m_H > 500$ GeV region witnesses comparatively small radiative shifts in $\l_L$.
-This effect can be safely attributed to a by and large decoupled IDM spectrum.
-However, in the co-annihilation region, a complete picture can only emerge if one incorporates one-loop effects to all the relevant interactions.
+This non-decoupling effect induces sizeable loop corrections in the observable quantities and this effect is more prominent for $m_H < m_h/2$.
+In this region, the radiatively corrected interaction can grow or diminish in magnitude depending on whether the tree level coupling respectively carries a positive or negative sign.
+On the other hand, the $m_H > 500$ GeV region witnesses comparatively small radiative shifts to the relic abundance.
+This can be safely attributed to the fact that the portal interaction plays only a subdominant role in this mass region.
+And therefore, a complete picture can only emerge if one incorporates one-loop effects to all the relevant interactions.
 Moreover, the radiative corrections will also affect the search prospects of a dark matter particle at the colliders, a promising channel to probe being the monojet + $\slashed{E}_T$ final state.
 A more exhaustive study on the impact of one-loop corrections to all the relevant interactions in this scenario is presently underway.
 In all, scalar dark matter models have served as popular frameworks to study interactions of dark matter with the visible world.
 Through the present study, we have tried to highlight the fact that these models can be made more accurate once they are augmented with relevant radiative corrections.